Master of Science

 However, our model should be validated through confirmatory analysis before being adopted into clinical practice.

 Pasic, Nick, "Assessing Long-Term Outcomes in Individuals Undergoing Fasciotomy for Chronic Exertional Compartment Syndrome of the Lower Leg" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 795.